christineccy01/CodeVenture-BE/README.md

 # CodeVenture Backend

 ## Description
 CodeVenture is a software developed to teach young kids how to code Python by providing multiple types learning content such as quizzes and tutorials, a progress checker, and gamification elements.
+This repository houses the backend of the system, developed using Flask and Firebase.

 Developed as part of an assignment from FIT1056: Collaborative Engineering for Web Applications in Monash University.